The previous list of Essential Questions

 - Could the Constitution be written without compromise?

-- Does state or federal government have a greater impact on our lives? (federalism)
+- Does our state government or our federal government have a greater impact on our lives?

-- Does the system of checks and balances provide us with an effective and efficient government?
+- Does the system of checks and balances provide our nation with an effective and efficient government?
 Do separation of powers and checks and balances make our government work too slowly?

 - Is a strong federal system the most effective government for the United States?
 Which level of government, federal or state, can best solve our nation’s problems?